itsys-projekt/Har-Tel-Li/README.md

 (As shown here: https://www.youtube.com/watch?v=r7Yv4O4wAwI)

+-Added Social Media Icons to the bottom-right-side

+-Changed opacity of the black footer (debatable if that looks better)

 ### extra Update Log 0.1:

 1. Created whole new Project for more structure and fusioning the other components